Effects of Hurricane Sandy in New York: Remainder of Long Island

 On the eastern tip of Long Island, the storm surge reached 5.89 ft above normal water levels in Montauk.
 The entirety of Fire Island was inundated by the floodwaters, with a high-water mark of 5.6 ft.
 Along the island, about 200 homes were washed away or destroyed.
 Much of the protective dunes along the beach were swept away, and most coastal areas were inundated a few blocks inland.
 Coastal damage was heaviest in Mastic and Moriches.
 Around Peconic Bay, water levels were about 7 to 9 ft deep.
 The high tides breached through Westhampton Island east of Moriches Inlet.
 Severe beach erosion occurred in Montauk Point State Park.
 In Riverhead, the flooded Peconic River covered a traffic circle.

 In Suffolk County and on Fire Island, numerous people – including a dozen firefighters who sought to rescue a Massapequa home's two residents – were rescued by emergency crews via front-end loaders and "high axle" vehicles.
 One home in West Babylon and another in Lindenhurst were burning continuously, and both had to be knocked down with payloaders.

+In Nassau County, the city of Long Beach sustained $150 million in damage.